Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Abell 2319

 \section{Abell 2319}

-Abell 2319 is the cluster with the highest signal-to-noise detection in the \emph{Planck} SZ catalogues \citep[$\mbox{SNR}\sim50$;][]{PlanckXXII16}.
-Here, $M_{500}=5.83\times 10^{14}M_\odot$, $R_{500}=1248\kpc$, $\theta_{500}=0\dgr.3205$, and $z=0.0557$ \citep{PiffarettiEtAl11}.
-Although a major merger was reported on small scales \citep{OHaraEtAl04}, the cluster appears quite spherical in SZ (\SZA), so we analyse it as such.
+Abell 2319 is the cluster with the highest signal-to-noise detection in the \emph{Planck} SZ catalogs \citep[$\mbox{SNR}\sim50$;][]{PlanckXXII16}.
+Here, $M_{500}\simeq 5.8\times 10^{14}M_\odot$, $R_{500}\simeq 1250\kpc$, $\theta_{500}\simeq0\dgr.3205$, and $z\simeq 0.0557$ \citep{PiffarettiEtAl11}.
+Although a major merger was reported on small scales \citep{OHaraEtAl04}, the cluster appears quite spherical in SZ (\SZA), so we analyze it as such.
 It is interesting to note that a sharp drop in thermal X-ray emission can be seen around $r\sim 3\Mpc$ \citep[figure 2 in][]{GhirardiniEtAl17}, possibly associated with the virial shock we discuss below.